 "National Security" is defined as "the relative absence of international or domestic threats to the State's power to govern and the capacity to protect security in a sustainable manner," and includes "sovereignty, unity and territorial integrity, the welfare of people, sustainable economic and social development, and other major national interests."
 Security reviews for mergers and acquisitions include the impact on national defense, stable operation of national economy, basic order of society, and research and development abilities of core technologies involving national security.

--WHAT KINDS OF TRANSACTIONS WILL TRIGGER THE NATIONAL SECURITY REVIEW?
+- WHAT KINDS OF FOREIGN INVESTMENTS WILL TRIGGER THE NATIONAL SECURITY REVIEW?

-Applicable transactions: there are two types of M&A transactions which will trigger national security reviews ("NSR"):
+Applicable investments: there are three types of foreign investments (including M&A transactions) which will trigger national security reviews ("NSR"):